Thanks, we'll contact you soon.

 "At the simplest level, a self-organizing team does not depend on or wait for a manager to assign work.
 Instead, these teams find their own work and manage the associated responsibilities and timelines."

 What's tricky is that there are many dynamics behind how to make them work successfully.
-Some of the most common theories to success are Jeff Bezos' two pizza team, which states that individual teams shouldn't be larger than what two pizzas can feed.
+One of the most common theories of success is Jeff Bezos' two-pizza team, which states that individual teams shouldn't be larger than what two pizzas can feed.